Khin Maung Myint

 Khin Maung Myint (ခင်မောင်မြင့်) is a former Minister for Construction of Myanmar (Burma).
 He is a retired Major General in the Myanmar Army.
 He resigned on 28 August 2012.
+Maung Myint ran and was elected as the USDP candidate for Pyithu Hluttaw in Zabuthiri Township, Naypyidaw Union Territory, in the 2025–26 Myanmar general election, considered a sham process by independent observers.